Jahia/personal-api-tokens/docs/USAGE.md

 1. Click **Delete** under **Actions** beside the token that you want to delete.
 2. In the Confirmation dialog, click **Delete Forever**.

-Once deleted, a token is gone forever and subsequent API calls using that token are denied.
+Once deleted, a token is gone forever, and subsequent API calls using that token are denied.

 To activate or disable a token:

 Click the **More actions** button under **Actions** and select **Activate** or **Disable**.
 The status changes to **Active** or **Disabled** for the token.
-Any API call using a disable token is denied.
+Any API call using a disabled token is denied.

 ## Managing tokens for other users